Jefferson–Hemings controversy

-Historically, in the 1850s, Jefferson's eldest grandson, Thomas Jefferson Randolph, told historian Henry Randall that the late Peter Carr, a married nephew of Jefferson's (the son of his sister), had fathered Hemings' children; Randolph asked Randall to refrain from addressing the issue in his biography.
+In the 1850s, Jefferson's eldest grandson, Thomas Jefferson Randolph, told historian Henry Randall that the late Peter Carr, a married nephew of Jefferson's (the son of his sister), had fathered Hemings' children; Randolph asked Randall to refrain from addressing the issue in his biography.
 Randall passed on this information to James Parton, another historian.
 Parton published the Carr story, and major historians of Jefferson generally denied Jefferson's paternity for nearly 150 years.
-While some historians challenged the denial, a changed consensus did not emerge until after a Y chromosome DNA analysis was done in 1998.
-The DNA study showed a match between a descendant of the Jefferson male line, a descendant of Field Jefferson, and a descendant of Eston Hemings, Sally's youngest son.
+In 1953, new documentation related to this issue was published and studied by historians.
+In the 1970s, biographer Fawn M. Brodie suggested Jefferson had been the father of Hemings' children.
+In 1997, the controversy was reopened when Annette Gordon-Reed published an analysis of the historiography on this issue, deconstructing previous versions and detailing oversights and bias.
+That year Ken Burns released his documentary on Jefferson as a PBS series, highlighting the debate and conflicting viewpoints.
+A changed consensus emerged after a Y chromosome DNA analysis was done in 1998, which showed a match between a descendant of the Jefferson family male line, a descendant of Field Jefferson, and a descendant of Eston Hemings, Sally's youngest son.
 It showed no match between the Carr line and the Hemings descendant.

-In 2000, a consensus, generated by the DNA study titled "Jefferson Fathered Slave's Last Child," emerged among historians, even though the authors of the study admitted that the title of the study was misleading, saying "The title assigned to our study was misleading in that it represented only the simplest explanation of our molecular findings."

 In the majority view, the DNA evidence is consistent with Jefferson being the father of Eston Hemings, plus the historical evidence favors Jefferson's paternity for all of Hemings' children.
-The Monticello Foundation commissioned its study, which in 2001 concluded Jefferson was likely the father of Eston Hemings and the other children.
-Since then the organization has reflected this change in its exhibits, as well as publications about Jefferson and his times.
-The revelations have stimulated works by a variety of scholars, who have used the consensus as a basis for studies into Jefferson, the Hemings family, and interracial American society.
 In June 2018, the Thomas Jefferson Foundation, with introduction of the new exhibit on Sally Hemings, asserted the relationship is "settled historical matter".